mezis/mezis.github.com/_posts/2012-08-12-haml-vs-erb.md

 ### Haml

-[Haml] on the other hand, is not a templating language or engine (despite it's website saying so itself).
+[Haml] on the other hand, is not a templating language or templating engine (despite it's website saying so itself), even though the difference is subtle.
 It's a very compact Ruby-based [DSL] that generates HTML.

 Being very closely related to [Sass] and [CoffeeScript], it shares a similar syntax (with significant whitespace).